open-amos/dashboard-example/README.md

 - **[AMOS Starter](../starter)** - Orchestrator and entry point
 - **[AMOS Core](../core)** - Canonical dimensional model
 - **[AMOS Source Example](../source-example)** - Source integration patterns

+## Licensing

+This subproject is part of the AMOS public preview.
+Licensing terms will be finalized before version 1.0.
+For now, the code is shared for evaluation and feedback only.
+Commercial or production use requires written permission from the maintainers.